Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Passive_Imaging/README.md

 I would recommend first mapping at the glomerular level (Objective Zoom: 1X) and only then proceed to image at the MC layer (Objective Zoom: 2X) at the selected depths from the prior step.
 This order will allow you to consider if by stimulating a single glomeruli, you are accidentally also axciting a neighboring one.
 This can be a result of hitting the axons of a neighboring glomeruli which run along the surface of the OB, provided that the stimulation light is columnar as mentioned previously and doesn't exclusively strike the single intended glomeruli.

 Wavesurfer is used to time the stimulus with respect the the mouse's sniff cycle.
 This is done as the glomeruli and MCs, in response to identical stimulus parameters, experience sniff-cycle dependent fluctuations i ntheir fluorecence.
 In this way, while mapping daughter MCs, it is imperative to keep the timing constant of the stimulus with respect to sniff-cycle constant.
-The latency of the single pulse with respect to sniff-cycle enacted in our protocol is 30 µs.
-The pulse itself is ___µs long.
+The latency of the single pulse with respect to sniff-cycle enacted in our protocol is 50 ms. The pulse itself is ___ms long.

 INSERT RUNNING AVERAGE PLOT OF GLOM & MC ACTIVATION WITH RESPECT TO TIMING